sofiacinalli/SMPE-2025-2026/README.md

 Quicksort

---> Choose a pivot aleatory value and then the system order each value following the condintion:
+Choose a pivot aleatory value and then the system order each value following the condintion:
     - on the left the values<pivot
     - on the right the values>pivot
-Parallel quicksort
---> it make the same process as before but with more than one pivot in paralel.
+Parallel quicksort: it make the same process as before but with more than one pivot in paralel.
-Built in quicksort
---> use C language to process it.
+Built in quicksort use C language to process it.
 Idem the first one but more optimized

 Experiment: Windows
 First time: